Xangis/VorbitalPlayer/README.md

-NOTE: THIS SHOULD NOT BE BUILT USING VISUAL STUDIO.
-USE QT CREATOR.
-      VISUAL STUDIO IS FOR DEBUGGING ONLY.

-To debug on Visual Studio:

-- Copy moc_*.cpp files from build output directory for the Qt Creator build.
-Rename them to have a leading underscore so they aren't deleted when Qt Creator runs.
-- Fix the include paths in the MOC files.
-  (you could probably skip these two steps by just including the moc files as is, where is in the solution...)
-- Open .sln in Visual Studio and rebuild.
-- Debug.

 VorbitalPlayer
 ==============

-A music player for Linux and Windows with MP3, OGG, and WAV support.
+A music player for Linux, Windows, and OSX with MP3, OGG, and WAV support.
 It was originally released on http://zetacentauri.com and then vorbitalplayer.com and via the Ubuntu Software Center.